xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/ForDummies.md

 }
 ```

 If you think it says that `turtle.GetX()` will be called `n` times and will return 10, 20, 30, ..., consecutively, think twice!
 The problem is that, as we said, expectations are sticky.
-So, the second time `turtle.GetX()` is called, the last (latest) `EXPECT_CALL()` statement will match, and will immediately lead to an "upper bound exceeded" error - this piece of code is not very useful!
+So, the data time `turtle.GetX()` is called, the last (latest) `EXPECT_CALL()` statement will match, and will immediately lead to an "upper bound exceeded" error - this piece of code is not very useful!

 One correct way of saying that `turtle.GetX()` will return 10, 20, 30, ..., is to explicitly say that the expectations are _not_ sticky.
 In other words, they should _retire_ as soon as they are saturated: